New E-Book Published December 1, 2018

 The e-book is designed specifically with teaching and learning in mind.
 Dr. Collins has optimized the e-book platform by interlinking key concepts throughout all of the chapters in the e-book to the CRSJ counselling model as well as to an extensive glossary that defines each term, drawing on current professional literature.
 Readers are invited to move through the book in a less linear, chapter-by-chapter manner, by following themes across chapters.
 The ideas come to life by reviewing conceptual content and then seeing how those ideas are applied in practice by various contributing writers.

 Please check out the Book Preview for an overview of this exciting new resource for counselling, psychology, social work, and other health-related disciplines.
-The preview site includes the detailed table of contents, preface, list of contributors, a portion of the first chapter, introduction to the e-book navigation, a glimpse into the enhanced glossary, and a list of features that make the e-book an important and unique contribution to the field.
+The preview includes the table of contents, list of practice illustrations, preface, and introduction to the contributors.

 Teaching and Learning E-Guide (companion manual to the e-book)